splendido/meteor-accounts-meld/README.md

 #### meldDBCallback

-Another callback not to loose anything can be provided (and should be) to let you change any reference to the `src_user._id` you might have inside your DB.
+Another callback not to lose anything can be provided (and should be) to let you change any reference to the `src_user._id` you might have inside your DB.
 This is where you can migrate documents belonging to (or simply referencing) the user that will be deleted to the one that will *survive*.
 The following code shows how to do it: